kbroman/BMI881/assignments.md

 of computer simulation to investigate properties of methods discussed in an article, or application of the discussed methods to related biomedical data.

+### Generative AI

+**Do not** use generative AI / large language models, such as ChatGPT, for your article summaries or homework assignments.
+The writing should be entirely your own.